-All data is read from and written into the cache.
+The WUSMD stages all data from the disc drive through the cache memory.
 Data transfers from the cache are approximately 3 ms compared to 20 - 30 ms for typical drive access times - up to an 80 percent improvement in access time.